Belinda Carroll (comedian): Comedy

 Carroll began performing as a professional standup comedian at age 32, after Sarah Palin was nominated for Vice President of the United States.
 Disturbed by the event, Carroll processed her feelings with joke-writing, subsequently delivering them at an open mic at Cap City Comedy in Austin, Texas.
 She was only two weeks sober.
 It so happened that the show was recorded and ended up online, where a comedian friend saw her set.
 They encouraged her to keep at the craft, and she did, ending up with a sold-out performance for her first gay audience in 2009.
 This led her to start producing her own shows by and for the queer community, though not exclusionary of non-queer subject matter and audience members.

-Since her first performance, Carroll has organized and performed countless times.
+Since her debut, Carroll has organized and participated in numerous performances.
 She has participated in the All-Jane Comedy Festival, SMUT: Comedy Done Dirty, the Outlandish! series, OUT/LOUD's Queer & Trans Women's Music Festival, Comedy at the Capitol, Comic Strip, Homo Ha!, Loudmouth Cunts, Lezberados: Comedy with No Bull, and Ethel Merman Weekend.
 Venues have included Club 50 West, the Whiteside Theatre Seven Nightclub Curious Comedy Theater, Club Comedy Seattle, Kontos Cellars, the MAC Club, and Cobb's Comedy Club.